 The individual fails to maintain a safe and legal home environment; or

-It is not cost effective to serve the individual in the CCW.
+It is not cost effective to serve the individual in the CCW program.

+NOTE: Individuals may be involuntarily discharged/transferred from the ADHC center.
+(Refer to LDH Medicaid ADHC Manual Section 9.2 – Admission Denial or Discharge Criteria).